Sakimotor/muzak2yt/README.md

             }
 ```

-* If you don't want to upload the video to YouTube, comment out the following part of the code (I should probably make this into an option inside the program itself):
+* If you don't want to upload the video to YouTube, comment out the following part of the code (I should probably handle this with an optionnal argument inside the program itself):

 ```python
 uploader = YouTubeUploader(video_path, metadata_path)